AndrePatri/SharsorIPCpp/README.md

 - [x] continuous integration
 - [ ] python bindings with Numpy and PyTorch support
   - [x] bind StringTensor
-  - [ ] bind Client and Server: write factory method, so that it's not necessary to have a different name for each different type of data
+  - [ ] bind Server
   - [x] write utils method to create a tensor view from a tensor using MMap. this is useful to have only part of a matrix be updated with the shared data.
-  - [ ] add benchmarks of reading in a TensorView to tests
+  - [x] add benchmarks of reading in a TensorView to tests
+  - [ ] create a NumpyClient and a NumpyServer child class of Client and Server.
+Make some private arguments protected so that they can be access by these.
+Make so that Eigen Map are not necessary and replicate tensor view and all the other methods using numpy.
+This should allow for mimimum latency
+  - [ ] add roundtrip checks on write/read consistency
   - [ ] Numpy support
   - [ ] write some read/write unittests to benchmark performance impacts of additional dynamic allocations in bindings
   - [ ] add python tests to CI